JosephEoff/josepheoff.github.io/_posts/2020-02-21-howtosolder-10soldersucker.md

 |---------|
 |![My new solder sucker](/assets/2020-02-21-howtosolder-10soldersucker/soldersucker1.jpg)|

 I ordered one with a white teflon tip.
 What I got was one with a black nylon tip.
 It works, but I'd really have rather gotten the teflon tipped one that I ordered.
-Nylon melts if you don't work quickly, and flux sticks to is something awful.
+Nylon melts if you don't work quickly, and flux sticks to it something awful.

 If you buy or order one, insist on getting one with a white teflon tip.
 They don't melt, and flux is easier to remove.